ytakefuji/air_calculator/README.md

 Drawing "-" minus operator and "+" operator in the air are extremely difficult so that these operators are replaced by "W" and "P" in the air respectively.

-"1" one  is replace with "L" in the air.
+"1" one  is replaced with "L" in the air.